smartdevicelink/sdl_evolution/proposals/0170-sdl-behavior-in-case-of-Low-Voltage.md

 ## Proposed solution

-Since SDL operations are to be halted including receiving and processing of normal RPC messages from HMI, it is proposed to setup a separate communication medium such as a message queue between HMI and SDL to exchange shutdown and wake-up signals.
+Since SDL operations are to be halted including receiving and processing of normal RPC messages from HMI, it is proposed to use system signals to exchange shutdown and wake-up signals between HMI and SDL Core.
-In case SDL receives a "LOW_VOLTAGE" message via message queue, SDL must stop any read/write activities until SDL receives a "WAKE_UP" message via the message queue.
+In case SDL receives a "LOW_VOLTAGE" signal, SDL must stop any read/write activities until SDL receives a "WAKE_UP" signal.

 During LOW_VOLTAGE state the following behavior is proposed:
 * SDL ignores all the requests from mobile applications without providing any kind of response
-* SDL ignores all responses and messages from HMI except messages for "WAKE_UP" or "IGNITION_OFF"
+* SDL ignores all responses and messages from HMI except signals for "WAKE_UP" or "IGNITION_OFF"
 * SDL stops audio/video streaming services
 * All transports are unavailable for SDL
-* SDL persists resumption related data stored before receiving a "LOW_VOLTAGE" message
+* SDL persists resumption related data stored before receiving a "LOW_VOLTAGE" signal
 * SDL and the PoliciesManager must persist 'consumer data' (resumption-related + local PT) periodically and independently of the external events

-SDL resumes its regular work after receiving a "WAKE_UP" message:
+SDL resumes its regular work after receiving a "WAKE_UP" signal:
-* After receiving a "WAKE_UP" message, all applications will be unregistered and the device disconnected
+* After receiving a "WAKE_UP" signal, all applications will be unregistered and the device disconnected
 * If "LOW_VOLTAGE" was received at the moment of writing to policies database, SDL and Policies Manager must keep policies database correct and working.
 After "WAKE_UP" policy database reflects the last known correct state.
 * SDL must be able to start up correctly in the next ignition cycle after it was powered off in low voltage state